 Strengths of this study include a large-scale, prospective, population-based study design, long-term follow-up with few losses, and sufficient endpoint events to ensure statistical power.
 In addition, multiple sensitive analyses demonstrated the robustness of the main findings.
 Several limitations should be noted.
 First, because of the inherent limitations of observational study designs, the current results do not indicate causality.
 Although individuals with less than 2 years of follow-up were excluded and the estimates were similar, reverse causality could not be completely avoided.
 Second, despite our efforts to extensively adjust for potential confounders, residual confounders may still exist.
-Nevertheless, the statistical E-values for the associations between the highest quartiles of TyG-related indices and all-cause and cause-specific mortality ranged from 1.76 to 3.12, implying that the unmeasured confounders should have an association with the exposure (the highest quartiles) and outcome (mortality) comparable to these values to negate the current results (Additional file 1: Figure S17).
+Nevertheless, the statistical E-values for the associations between the highest quartiles of TyG-related indices and all-cause and cause-specific mortality ranged from 1.76 to 3.12, implying that the unmeasured confounders should have an association with the exposure (the highest quartiles) and outcome (mortality) comparable to these values to negate the current results (Additional file 1: Figure S19).
 Third, anthropometric and blood indices were only collected at a single time point and may not capture the long-term exposure trajectory of TyG-related indices over time.
 Finally, analyses of cause-specific mortality subcategories are highly exploratory because the limited number of events does not allow for reliable statistical significance, and thus these results need to be replicated in future studies with larger sample sizes.

 Conclusions

 TyG-related indices were significantly associated with all-cause and cause-specific mortality in the general population.
 These associations were pronounced in younger individuals, those with high LDL-C levels, and those not taking statins.
-Other novel TyG-derived indices also maintained pronounced roles in predicting mortality risk.
-Therefore, our findings support the appropriateness of screening for the TyG index in the general population and lend further credence to proposals advocating universal screening for the TyG index.

 Abbreviations